andrewkern/mkTest/README.md

 tells us that there were 6 amino acid fixations (aka nonsynonymous fixations), 1 amino acid polymorphism, 8 silent fixations, and 8 silent polymorphisms.
 To get an associated p-value one can use a Fisher Exact test or similar on the resulting 2x2 table.

+## options
+In addition to the vanilla MK test, this script will do a polarized MK test along the ingroup lineage.
+That can be specified using the `-p` flag and then by providing a separate, second outgroup file.
+Polarization is done using a parsimony reconstruction of the ancestral state at each codon.